22 Best Online Proofreading Jobs for Beginners in 2024

 I use Merriam-Webster’s Collegiate Dictionary, 11th Edition, since it’s the dictionary recommended by the most thorough style guide available—The Chicago Manual of Style (CMOS).

 I refer to CMOS for most of my proofreading work.
-It’s one of the most frequently used and reputable guides and the gold standard in the publishing industry.
+It’s one of the most frequently used and reputable guides and the gold standard in the US book publishing industry.

 Merriam-Webster’s Collegiate Dictionary, 11th Edition, and CMOS are available online and as hard copies.